A survey of diversity quantification in natural language processing: The why, what, where and how: What objects are measured for diversity

-Meta-linguistic diversity relates not to texts themselves, but rather to the classifications of texts within datasets.
-This type of diversity is found in 55 papers.
-Multilingual datasets are often evaluated with regard to the languages they contain.
-In the simplest case, languages are both \emph{elements} and \emph{categories}.
-Diversity is characterized by \emph{variety} -- the number of languages -- and \emph{disparity} -- the distinctive typological or phylogenetic properties of each language \citep{pouran-ben-veyseh-etal-2022-minion, sarti-etal-2022-divemt}.
+Meta-linguistic categories relate not to texts themselves, but to the classifications of texts within datasets.
+We found them in 51 papers.
+Multilingual datasets are often evaluated based on the languages they contain.
+In the simplest case, languages are categories.
+Diversity is characterized by \emph{variety}, the number of languages, and \emph{disparity}, the distinctive typological or phylogenetic properties of each language \citep{pouran-ben-veyseh-etal-2022-minion, sarti-etal-2022-divemt}. \emph{Balance} becomes relevant when the elements within each category are texts or tokens.

 In a more nuanced characterization of typological diversity, languages are classified according to language families and, sometimes, branches within them \citep{longpre-etal-2021-mkqa, kodner-etal-2022-sigmorphon, kumar-etal-2022-indicnlg}.
-In our terminology, the languages in that case are the \emph{elements} and the language branches or families, the \emph{categories}.
+In our terminology, languages in that case are the elements and the language branches or families, the categories.
 However, although the term `typological diversity' is often evoked, there is a real need for adopting a systematic approach for measuring and comparing it \citep{ponti-etal-2019-linguistic-typology, poelman-etal-2024-call}.

-Languages are \emph{categories} for \citet{dunn-etal-2020-measuring}, who draw on the meta-linguistic diversity of Twitter data as a means for understanding the linguistic landscape of countries.
-With tweets as \emph{elements} categorized into the languages in which they were produced, the authors measure for each country its linguistic diversity over time, and in particular the effect of travel restrictions caused by COVID-19.
-Other text classifications evaluated with regard to diversity are genres \citep{liu-zeldes-2023-cant}, domains or time periods to which the texts belong \citep{bhattacharyya-etal-2023-vacaspati}.
-In such cases, the \emph{elements} are linguistic items, mostly tokens, and the \emph{categories} are the meta-linguistic categories they belong to.
+Languages are categories for \citet{dunn-etal-2020-measuring}, who draw on the meta-linguistic diversity of Twitter data as a means for understanding the linguistic landscape of countries.
+With tweets as elements categorized into the languages in which they were produced, the authors measure for each country its linguistic diversity over time, and in particular the effect of travel restrictions caused by COVID-19.

+Other text classifications evaluated with regard to diversity are genres \citep{liu-zeldes-2023-cant} and domains or time periods to which the texts belong \citep{bhattacharyya-etal-2023-vacaspati}.
+In such cases, the elements are linguistic items, mostly tokens, and the categories are the meta-linguistic categories they belong to.
 There are also papers that target the diversity of text producers, e.g.\ the racial identity of language signers \citep{gueuwou-etal-2023-jwsign} or the political opinions of authors \citep{zhang-etal-2024-fair}.